 Is appearance important?
 In order to accomplish a reduction in heat, if that is one of your primary goals, you can either choose a reflective window film or spectrally selective window film that has a little reflection.
 Choosing one or the other can affect the appearance of your windows, as well as the cost.

 Do you want a product that has a proven track record?
-Would you prefer a genuine iPhone from Apple or a counterfeit version?
-You can find trusted, brand names of window film producers, such as 3M, as well as lesser known brand names, and yes, even counterfeits.
-Whatever the case, make sure your window film material and installation come with a warranty.
+You can find trusted brand names of window film producers, such as 3M, as well as lesser-known brand names and yes, even counterfeits.
+Whatever the case, ensure your window film material and installation come with a warranty.
 Most window film installations come with a lifetime warranty for homeowners and a five- to 15-year warranty for commercial buildings.
 You should want the manufacturer, as well as the installer of your window tint, to stand behind their product and service.

 Different Types of Window Tint and Their Price Ranges

 Many customers mistakenly believe that there is only “one” kind of available window-tinting product.
 This simply isn’t true.
-That is why it’s so important to first understand your needs and application, so we can recommend the best window film solution out there.
-We have put together a few of the more common window tinting projects offered by ClimatePro to provide you with approximate price ranges for the various types of film or tint.
+That is why it’s so important first to understand your needs and application, so we can recommend the best window film solution out there.
+We have put together a few of the more common window tinting projects offered by ClimatePro to provide you with approximate price ranges for the various film types or tint.